XinBow99/Real-Time-Wav2Lip-implementation/README.md

 This project is a real-time Wav2Lip implementation that I am actively optimizing to enhance the precision and performance of audio-to-lip synchronization.

 # Development Phase demo
-The following video showcases a test conducted during the development phase of the project.
+The following video showcases a test conducted during the development phase of the project.(Youtube) [![Watch](https://img.youtube.com/vi/Nkncnj8bcv8/0.jpg)](https://www.youtube.com/watch?v=Nkncnj8bcv8)
-[![Watch](https://img.youtube.com/vi/Nkncnj8bcv8/0.jpg)](https://www.youtube.com/watch?v=Nkncnj8bcv8)